-John Butler was the first person known to occupy 'Strayleaf', but it is unknown whether he built it, and it was then owned by E K Crace.
+John Butler was the first person known to occupy 'Strayleaf', but it is unknown whether he built it.

-The old John Crinigan "Stone Hut" blocks were inherited and absorbed into "Strayleaf", as the Cavanagh's were related to John Crinigan's second wife, the widow Margaret Logue, through Clarence's mother Mary Logue.
+Some of John Crinigan's 'Stone Hut' blocks were absorbed into "Strayleaf", as the Cavanagh's were related to John Crinigan's second wife, the widow Margaret Logue, through Clarence's mother Mary Logue.

-After Clarence's death in 1933, Esther held the lease and continued farming with her brothers-in-law and son Jack.
+After Clarence's death in 1933, Esther held the lease and continued farming with her brothers-in-law and son Jack until 1965.

 John Cavanagh and his wife Joyce then took over "Strayleaf" and farmed until it was resumed in 1994.